hsf-training/hsf-training-singularity-webpage/_episodes/04-building-containers.md

 > > ...
 > > ~~~
 > > {: .output}
-> > Notice how we did not need `--fakeroot` for the installation since pip installs user packages.
+> > Notice how we did not need neither `--writable ` nor `--fakeroot` for the installation, but everything worked fine since pip installs user packages in the user $HOME directory.
+> > In addition, Singularity/Apptainer by default mounts the user home directory as read+write, even if the container is read-only.
+> > This is why a _sandbox_ is great to test and experiment locally, but should not be used for containers that will be shared or deployed.
+Manual changes and local directories are difficult to reproduce and control.
+Once you are happy with the content, you should use definition files, described in the next episode.
 > {: .solution}
 {: .challenge}